hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 Aries OCA Bundle].
 However, managing such multilingual content in JSON is not easy, particularly if the language translations come from team members not comfortable with working in JSON.
-An easier way to manage the data is to use an [OCA For Aries OCA Source spreadsheet] and a converter to create the OCA Bundle JSON from the spreadsheet.
+An easier way to manage the data is to use an OCA source spreadsheet, and a converter to create the OCA Bundle JSON from the spreadsheet.
 We recommend that an issuer maintain the spreadsheet file in version control and use a pipeline action to generate the OCA Bundle when the source file is updated.